-“I never did give anybody hell.
-I just told the truth and they thought it was hell.”
+“A pessimist is one who makes difficulties of his opportunities and an optimist is one who makes opportunities of his difficulties.”
 He briefly owned a clothing store, along with an old army buddy, until it went bankrupt.
 This did not stop him from being voted one of the ten best-dressed congressmen.
 He was an accomplished piano player and once considered a career in music.
 While president, he would rise early to practice.
 He is Harry S. Truman, the 33rd President of the United States, serving from April 12, 1945, until January 20, 1953.
 Harry was born May 8, 1884, in Lamar, Missouri, the first president to be born in Missouri.
 Harry was raised in Presbyterian and Baptist churches, although he refrained from identifying too much with any one denomination.
 During his time in the military, he was known to get along with all denominations, including Catholics and Jews.
 Later, during his political career, he was known for being an upstanding and ethical individual.

 Growing up, Harry had no middle name.
 The "S" was in reference to his grandfathers.
 He began putting a period after the “S” when he became president and was informed that was the grammatically correct way.
 After all, he wanted to be a good role model for the children!
 Harry's extremely poor eyesight led to him being unable to play sports or be eligible for West Point, although Harry did eventually join the army.
 He passed the eye test by memorizing it!
 Harry excelled in reading and music, but his parents were unable to afford to send him to college, making him the only 20th Century President to not hold a college degree.